 Tooth Extraction and Wisdom Teeth Removal

-There are several reasons why you may need your wisdom teeth removed or tooth extraction.
+There are several reasons why you may need your wisdom teeth removed or other teeth extracted.
 Sometimes a tooth is simply too decayed to save.
-If bone deterioration from periodontal disease (gum disease) occurs, the result can be tooth extraction.
-Other reasons include fractures or cracks in the root of the tooth, lack of room for teeth (orthodontic reasons), or lack of finances to pay for more expensive restorative options.
+If bone deterioration from periodontal disease (gum disease) occurs, tooth extraction may be the only viable option to ensure proper recovery.
+Other reasons include fractures or cracks in the root of the tooth, lack of room for teeth (orthodontic reasons) or lack of finances to pay for more expensive restorative options.

 Do I Need to See an Oral Surgeon?

 Frequently we are asked if you will need to see an oral surgeon after the procedure of if you will be put to sleep for the removal.

 Dr. Booth does 95% of his own surgeries (extractions and implant placements) right in the office, but will sometimes refer the most complex or risky cases to a specialist.

 Dr. Booth offers various sedation dentistry methods and they are always an option but not generally necessary.
 The patient’s choice to do some type of sedation can be made after discussing the risks and benefits with Dr. Booth.

 When is Wisdom Tooth Removal Necessary?